 A reminder that School Governors may not grant any leave of absence during term time unless there are exceptional circumstances.

-The Governing Body is likely to regard as “exceptional circumstances” when:-
+The Governing Board is likely to regard as “exceptional circumstances” when:-

 - A parent, grandparent or other close family relative is seriously or terminally ill and the holiday is likely to be the last such holiday, with the relative concerned.